 - No More Refocusing Every Time You Let Go of the Shutter

-- No Need to worry about switching between single shot and continuous focusing
+- No Need to worry about switching between a single shot and continuous focusing

 - No need to switching the focus method (Manual Focus Switch Isn’t Needed)